SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/Dashboards_and_Low_Code_Apps/Visualizations/Available_visualizations/General/Stepper.md

 To configure the component:

 1. Apply a DOM definition or DOM instance data feed.
-See [Applying a data source](xref:Apply_Data_Source).
+See [Adding data to a component](xref:Adding_data_to_component).

    You can apply a DOM definition or DOM instance directly, or use e.g. a feed based on a table component, so that the stepper will display the information linked to the item selected in the table component.